Nazarene Israel Ordination Requirements

 3 Then, having fasted and prayed, and laid hands on them, they sent them away.

 It is important to note that the pre-ascension apostles (i.e., the twelve) were separated at Yeshua-Yahweh’s direction, and Shaul and Bar Naba also were separated at the express direction of Yeshua’s Spirit.
-No one should ever be separated or appointed without the express direction of the Spirit (and if it is not known what this means, separation should not even be considered).
+No one should ever be separated or appointed without the express direction of the Spirit.

-There is no such thing as tenure in Nazarene Israel.
-All positions must be earned each day.
-If an apostle no longer serves faithfully, or if he ceases to meet the standards or qualifications, he should gracefully step down of his own accord (so that he does not need to be publicly removed).
+Because Nazarene Israel is a service-led organization, there is no such thing as tenure in Nazarene Israel.
+All positions must be earned anew each day.
+If an apostle (or any other servant) no longer serves faithfully, or if he ceases to meet the standards or qualifications, he should gracefully step down of his own accord (so that we do not need to publicly remove him).